lorenzosteccanella/Path_planning_project/README.md

 check_car_s += ((double) prev_size*.02*check_speed);
 ```
-For detecting if a car is too close we can simply detect if the car is in my lane and if the s distance is under a determined treshold ( i.e. 30):
+For detecting if a car is too close we can simply detect if the car is in my lane and if the s distance is under a determined threshold (i.e. 30):
 ```
 // car is in my lane
 		  if(d < (2+4*lane+2) && d > (2+4*lane-2)){